mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/snap_settings_docker.rst

 Orthogonal
     For snapping to only horizontal or vertical lines.
 Intersection
-    for snapping to other vector lines.
+    For snapping to other vector lines.
 Guides
     Guides don't exist in Krita, therefore this one is useless.